0

 Germination: 4-10 days

-Germination Temperature: Optimum soil temperatures 70-85ºF
+Germination Temperature: Optimum soil temperatures are 70-85ºF

 Seed Sowing Depth: 1/2-1" deep